 Their name comes from the Spanish explorer Álvaro de Mendaña in 1595, whose patron was the Marquis of Cañete.
 However, their original name, Te Fenua ʻEnata in Marquesan, means the Land of the men.
 Fenua means earth, but its meaning goes well beyond the land: it is where you belong, where your roots are, and what makes your heart feel the Mana.
 Today, the Marquesas Islands are a part of French Polynesia which is an autonomous overseas territory of France.

 I stayed there for only 3 days.
-I wished I had stayed longer.
+I wished I had stayed longer because the Marquesas Islands are definitely on the list of fun things to do in French Polynesia.
 But as you visit French Polynesia, especially for the first time, you have to make choices.
 You will find below the best things I did as a scuba diver visiting the Marquesas Islands and French Polynesia for the first time.

 - Admiring the Grand Canyon of Nuku Hiva